lowe493/ffmpeg-trim/README.md

 3. Right Click on the TrimEnd.PS1 file and select 'Run with powershell'
 4. Videos will be trimmed into the output folder

-You can change the trim amount by editing the $trim variable desired time in minutes
+You can change the trim amount by editing the $trim variable desired time in seconds